The coronavirus vaccine skeptics who changed their minds

 “His face was familiar to me,” said Greenaway.
 “I had seen him in research I had done before we went to CHOP.
 And I felt like I really trusted him.”
 Greenaway said that she prayed extensively before signing up to get her two doses of the Pfizer vaccine in April.

-Even as some skeptics change their minds, other have signaled they’re increasingly dug in, including a focus group with Trump voters last month who weren’t swayed by Frieden and GOP politicians.
-In a separate focus group with Luntz last week, a panel of 23 younger, politically diverse voters raised their own concerns about the vaccine, arguing they didn’t feel it was necessary because they are at lower risk of serious complications.
+Even as some skeptics change their minds, others have signaled they’re increasingly dug in, including a focus group with Trump voters last month who weren’t swayed by Frieden and GOP politicians.
+In a separate focus group with Luntz last week, a panel of 23 young, politically diverse voters raised their own concerns about the vaccine, arguing they didn’t feel it was necessary because they are at lower risk of serious complications.
 Some young Black adults said they were less worried about the virus and more worried about the risk of police brutality.

 “For me, I feel as if Black people have a higher chance of being killed by the police than by covid at this point,” said a woman identified as Camille in Florida.